Leica CL versus Canon G1 X Mark III

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the G1X Mark III is 11 percent smaller.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-With 24.1MP, the CL offers a higher resolution than the G1X Mark III (24MP), but the CL nevertheless has larger individual pixels (pixel pitch of 3.92μm versus 3.72μm for the G1X Mark III) due to its larger sensor.
+With 24.1MP, the CL offers a slightly higher resolution than the G1X Mark III (24MP), but the CL nevertheless has larger individual pixels (pixel pitch of 3.92μm versus 3.72μm for the G1X Mark III) due to its larger sensor.
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.
 Coming back to sensor resolution, it should be mentioned that the CL has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Consistent information on actual sensor performance is available from DXO Mark for most cameras.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.